kubeshop/monokle/docs/features.md

 ## Improved Kustomize Support

-The Monokle 1.3.0 supports all types of kustomization files with or without the kind/api version.
+Monokle 1.3.0 supports all types of kustomization files with or without the kind/api version.
 Moreover, it also offers an option to choose the command to run kustomize.

 ![Improved Kustomize Support](img/kustomizesupport.png)